 There are various buffered aspirin products available on the market.
 However, with any aspirin product, the owner needs to be aware of possible stomach irritation.
 Consult your Veterinarian before using any supplements or combining different drugs.
 When things get to the point of no return and a dog is having tremendous difficulty getting up, laying down or navigating, more extreme measures may be necessary.
 Some Veterinarians might suggest a daily dosage of Prednisone (a corticosteroid that suppresses inflammatory responses).
 This drug should never be used without first consulting a Veterinarian.
 Not only can it have dangerous side effects, but it can cause death when combined with other drugs (such as aspirin).
 Basically any drug used on the older pet is just buying the dog a little more time and trying to improve the quality of life, but by the same token, you don't want to destroy the dog doing it.

 There are lots of drug-free nutritional supplements on the market that help with joint support.
 These popular supplements are generally a combination of products: Chondroitin Sulfate & Glucosamine HCl.
 Usually these two supplements are combined with Vitamin C or MSM (Methylsulfonylmethane).
 Many dog owners, as well as Veterinarians have had good luck with these joint care products.
 In fact, some of the better known dog food companies are now adding these supplements to their foods.
 There are so many joint supplements on the market today that it would be impossible to list them all.
 They come in pill form, chewy tablets, chewy sticks and liquid.
 Many are beefed up with other additional antioxidants (such as reserveratrol).
 One of my personal favorites is Cosequin DS, specially formulated for large dogs.Another non-drug option is “Adequan Canine”.
 This is an injectable substance known as a "polysulfated glycosaminoglycan” and it is similar to the oral supplement Glucosamine.
 It is administered as a series of intramuscular shots and it can be pricey.
-A friend is currently using this on one of her senior Collies with good results.
+I used it on an older Collie with good results.
 It’s hyped not only as a pain reliever, but also as a therapy because supposedly it rebuilds cartilage in damaged joints.
 It has mild side effects compared to NSAIDs, but liver and kidney changes should be monitored, along with platelet numbers that could result in clotting issues.